Tech-LAB-Project/Tech-LAB/README.md

 ## Disclaimer

-Pentest tools for authorized auditing/security analysis only where permitted.
+Pentesting Software for authorized auditing/security analysis only where permitted.
 Subject to local and international laws where applicable.
 Users solely responsible for compliance.
+Tech-LAB comes WITHOUT WARRANTY or SUPPORT!

 ## License